husarion/static_docs_deprecated/src/core2/tutorials/ros-tutorials/4-visual-object-recognition.md

 }
 ```

-Build project and upload it to device.
+Build the project and upload it to your device.
 Then open `action_controller.cpp`
 file in text editor.

-Begin with including of required header file:
+Begin with including required header file:

 ``` cpp
     #include <sensor_msgs/Range.h>